 Spring break brought out the creative juices.
-I spent time reworking guided notes sheets from last year into doodle notes this year.
+I spent time reworking guided notes sheets from last year into Vizual Notes this year.
 I like how they turned out.

 The Tangent Ratio